Satnam-420/AI-ML-Documented/README.md

-# AI ML and Data SciencenJourney
+# AI ML and Data Science Journey
 My journey learning and building projects in AI, Machine Learning and Data Science.